kubernetes-sigs/kustomize/proposals/24-07-glob-patterns.md

 What is out of scope for this proposal?
 Listing non-goals helps to focus discussion and make progress.
 -->
-1. Resource globbing should not have exclusions
+1. Resource globbing should not accept exclude patterns

 ## Proposal